jessmcc22/ZPRIME_RSV/README.md

 Similar Data Files can be found for species in the species folder<br>

 ### MultiQC
-MultiQC report is available and stored as "multiqc_report.html" in the ZPRIME main directory.
+MultiQC report is available on [GitHub](https://github.com/jessmcc22/ZPRIME_RSV/blob/main/multiqc_report.html).

 ### RefSeq
 PathoScope RefSeq libraries were custom-configured.